 Like a number of people around the lake, Paula Adams decided to

-the new modular homes.
-The following photos capture just a few of the
+of the new modular homes.
+The following photos capture just a few

 ![]() House at 8018 335th before demolition |